mattliu777/INFO6205_217/README.md

 Unfortunately, Robi is only able to observe the 5 grid around him.
 The UP, DOWN, LEFT, RIGHT and  the grid the robot is staying.

 ![image](https://github.com/mattliu777/INFO6205_217/blob/master/slides/move.jpg)

+Our goal is helping Robi find the best route(strategy) to get the heightest score(collect all soda cans without hitting walls and picking up nothing) by using Genetic Algorithms.